arcilli/investsuite-api-docs/docs/advanced_topics/onboarding.md

 ---
-title: Onboarding scenarios
+title: Onboarding
 ---
 ## Context

-Onboarding a user involves the creation of a user in InvestSuite.
-For the user to start investing, a portfolio needs to be created in InvestSuite with this user as owner.
-The creation of both the user and the portfolio can be triggered via the InvestSuite API or through the InvestSuite app.
-Different onboarding scenarios can apply based on your specific implementation of the InvestSuite products.
-This page explains the most common use cases.

-## User creation scenario  1: User onboarding is already done in your application
+An Onboarding process varies wildly from client to client, but typically involves the following steps in any order:

+* Strong identifity verification (eg. through a national ID provider)
+* Capture additional information (Anti Money-Laundering (AML) checks, tax information, ...)
+* Setting a withdrawal IBAN
+* Suitability test
+* MiFID Checks
+* Signing a contract
+* Creation of a User in InvestSuite
+* Creation of a Portfolio in InvestSuite, with the User as owner

+Broadly speaking, the Onboarding process happens either outside the InvestSuite application (Scenario 1, also referred to as 'API Onboarding') or inside InvestSuite (Scenario 2, also referred to as 'In-App Onboarding').

+The former is the preferred scenario as it requires less integration work and provides a smoother experience for your existing users.

+## Scenario 1: API Onboarding
+### Create User

-**Use case description**
+**Use Case**

-The user onboards via your application.
-This means kyc checks, aml checks and contract signing are done through your application.
+The User onboards outside of InvesSuite / via your application.
+This means KYC checks, AML checks and contract signing are done through your application.
 Only after this, the user is created at InvestSuite.

-**How to create the user in InvestSuite**
+**How-To**

 The below table shows the minimum required data you provide as an input when creating a user through the InvestSuite API.